afcarl/fss17/essay.md

 Measures of success here are (e.g.) size vs performance of model.
 Perhaps bigger models are better but by how much?
 And is it really worth it?

+### Methods for Actionable Conclusions

+- PLanners
+    - Don't report the classifications, but the deltas between nodes in the tree
+    - As done in your homework.
+    - As done in CrossTrees https://arxiv.org/pdf/1609.03614

 ### Methods for learnability and repeatability of the results